NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving

 Current approaches to \gls{vlm}-based risk assessment can be categorized into two paradigms: prompting-based and fine-tuning-based methods.
 Prompting-based approaches adapt the reasoning capabilities of large pre-trained models via instructions.
 GPT-4V has been applied to structured scene representations for risk scoring with natural language justifications~\cite{hwang2024safe}, demonstrating the potential for interpretable risk assessment.
 Similarly, frameworks like LATTE~\cite{zhang2025latte} and Ronecker et al.~\cite{ronecker2025vision} integrate visual foundation models with contextual prompting for hazard detection and anomaly recognition.

-Fine-tuning strategies like LoRA~\cite{hu2022lora} have emerged to address domain-specific requirements and improve robustness by training model parameters specifically.
+Fine-tuning strategies like LoRA~\cite{hu2022lora} have emerged to address domain-specific requirements and improve robustness by fine-tuning model parameters.
 Think-Driver~\cite{zhangthink} fine-tunes a \gls{vlm} with chain-of-thought style \gls{vqa} data with multi-view images for hazard reasoning and maneuver risk evaluation.
-By decomposing risk assessment into sequential reasoning steps, this approach provides more transparent and auditable decision-making processes compared to direct predictions.
+By decomposing risk assessment into sequential reasoning steps, this approach provides more transparent, auditable decision-making than direct predictions.
 Lee et al.~\cite{lee2025sff} adapt \glspl{vlm} to occlusion-aware BEV representations for uncertainty prediction, while works like INSIGHT~\cite{chen2025insightenhancingautonomousdriving} enhance hazard localization and interpretability.
-And LKAlert~\cite{wang2025bridging} focuses on failure anticipation by predicting lane-keeping assist failures using multimodal cues.
+And LKAlert~\cite{wang2025bridging} focuses on failure anticipation by predicting failures in lane-keeping assist systems using multimodal cues.
 These methods are focused on qualitative agent risk assessment.
-However, these methods all lack the quantitative labels required for explicit spatio-temporal reasoning, which is a gap our NuRisk dataset is precisely designed to fill.
+However, these methods all lack the quantitative labels required for explicit spatio-temporal reasoning, a gap that our NuRisk dataset is precisely designed to fill.